Our Sunday Visitor: History

 In July 2012, Our Sunday Visitor was selected by the Vatican as the exclusive distributor of the North American English edition of the official Vatican newspaper, L'Osservatore Romano.

 In July 2022, the company announced plans to acquire the operations of Catholic News Service, which was set to close its US office at the end of the year.
 Crowe will serve as the editor of the new agency, OSV News.

+In July 2024, the company announced its weekly newspaper will transition to a monthly lifestyle magazine format.

 OSV News

 Our Sunday Visitor announced in July 2022 that since the close of the US services of Catholic News Service (CNS) was planned, Our Sunday Visitor would be launching a new news agency on 1 January 2023: OSV News.
 Our Sunday Visitor also stated it would acquire the digital archives of CNS and allow for its consultations on OSV News by subscribers.
 They also stated the new agency's website would be hosted on CNS's former URL address.

 In August 2022, Gretchen Crowe was named editor-in-chief of the future OSV News.

 In September 2022, Our Sunday Visitor stated it would reemploy three veteran CNS journalists for the future launch of OSV News.

 The launch date of 1 January 2023 was also confirmed by OSV News.